-When the President or his/her designee authorized the occasional and limited use of agency staff time and resources (as described in Chapter 2 Section 5, Policy, Allowed, a-g), the following additional guidelines apply:
+When the President or his/her designee authorizes the occasional and limited use of agency staff time and resources (as described in Chapter 2 Section 5, Policy, Allowed, a-g), the following additional guidelines apply:

 - a. employees must garner supervisor approval for participation,

 - b. no single employee will spend in excess of 20 hours per fiscal year on such projects,

 - c. whenever possible and feasible, these activities should be conducted outside of office hours or at lunch or break times,

 - d. and participation should be reasonable, involve little or no cost, and should not disrupt the conduct of official business.